tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 And yes, ideally there wouldn't be a C API call at all.
 But sometimes you have to (perhaps because you have no control over the code), and you might as well speed up that call.
+Let's see if it can be done.

 ## Potsdam

-I talked to the authors of PyPy and GraalPython over some coffee at ECOOP 2022.
+This is where I come into this.
+I was at the ECOOP conference in 2022 where [Carl Friedrich](https://cfbolz.de/) introduced me to some other implementors of alternative Python runtimes.
+I got to talk to the authors of PyPy and ZipPy and GraalPython over some coffee.
+They're really nice.

-They've been working on a project called HPy
+They've been working on a project called HPy.
+HPy is a new design for a C API Python that takes alternative runtimes into account.
+As part of this design, they were investigating a way to pipe type information from the C module through the C API and into a place where the host runtime can read it.

+It's a tricky problem because not only is there a C API, but also a C ABI (note the "B").
+While an API is an abstract contract between caller and callee, an ABI is more concrete.
+In the case of the C ABI, it means not changing structs, adding function parameters, things like that.
+This is kind of a tight constraint and it wasn't clear what the best way forward was.

 https://github.com/hpyproject/hpy/issues/129